LukeTraverso/Project2DSP/README.md

 - Which teams have the most goals per 90 minutes
 - Who have been the most successful teams in the past 5 years? (who has the most points combined in the table over the last 5 years)

-All of my work,qeustions, and visualizations are present in the file 'LaLigaStudy2'.
+All of my work, questions, and visualizations are present in the file 'LaLigaStudy2'.